-When your child does need help, ask her how she thinks the problem should be solved—and how it might make the other people involved feel.
+When your child does need help, ask him how he thinks the problem should be solved—and how it might make the other people involved feel.
 “The more independent they become with problem solving, the better they are at communication and relationships,” says Jody Baumstein, a licensed therapist with Children’s Healthcare of Atlanta Strong4Life.
 You know your child best.
-If you notice your child getting overly angry or frustrated, ask her if she would like your help.
+If you notice your child getting overly angry or frustrated, ask him if he would like your help.

-At the end of the day, if your child knows you are there for her, she will have the confidence to take risks and make mistakes—and the resilience to get up and try again.
+At the end of the day, if your child knows you are there for him, he will have the confidence to take risks and make mistakes—and the resilience to get up and try again.

 We can’t protect our children from all of life’s challenges, and, in all honesty, it’s not helpful to.
 Instead, it’s better to help prepare our children to face the unavoidable struggles and to learn from them.
 We can do that by taking care of both their bodies and their minds.